KYVENetwork/docs/adding-data/index.md

 }
 ```

-Let's take a closer look at the `fetchBlock` helper method, which in this case lives in its own `utilies.ts` file.
+Let's take a closer look at the `fetchBlock` helper method, which in this case lives in its own `utils.ts` file.

 ```ts
 import { BlockResponse, Connection } from '@solana/web3.js';